 This refers to the range and accuracy of the vocabulary that is being used.
 For both tasks, try not to use too many words from the exam questions in your response.
 Using synonyms can assist you to reflect an equivalent meaning.
 Use word combinations or collocations correctly (like, committing a crime and not making a crime).
 Use correct word-formation for the context.
 Check for the errors.
 Be sure to use less common vocabulary correctly.
 Remember, you are only being assessed on your ability to express and develop your ideas precisely and effectively.

 4. Grammatical range and accuracy

 This checks the range and accuracy of grammar demonstrated by the test taker.
 Use correct tenses or the combination, as required.
 Make use of comparatives, conditionals, modal verbs, passive voice etc, especially in task 1.
 Use a variety of complex structures by adding more information to the sentence.
-Keep a balance of the simple and complex sentence.
+Keep a balance of simple and complex sentences.
 Use punctuation correctly.
 You are not expected to be 100% accurate in your writing.
 However, control is important.
 Some grammatical errors impact communication more than others.
 You will be scored according to the impact on communication rather than the number of mistakes.

 Understanding the band descriptors of Speaking Section:

 1. Fluency and Coherence:

 This refers to the ability to speak at length by organising ideas logically.
 It also refers to your ability to express and justify opinions, discuss and speculate about issues without long pauses and repetitions of the same words.
 Coherence is scored with the correct usage of words and phrases to indicate the direction of your thoughts.
 To improve fluency, practice is the key.
 Record yourself talking about different subjects.
 Then listen back and analyse for linking expressions, hesitations and words you may be repeating.

 2. Lexical resource